2023 Best Business Bachelor's Degree Schools in Iowa

 Our analysis found Drake University to be the best school for business students who want to pursue a bachelor’s degree in Iowa.

-Some students may be able to take online classes at Iowa State.
-In 2019-2020 about 96% of the undergraduate students at the school chose to take one or more online courses.
+Some students may be able to take online classes at Drake.
+During the 2019-2020 year, about 96% of the undergraduates at the school took at least one online course.

-If you are interested in distance education, be sure to check with the school since Iowa does offer online classes for certain majors.
-In 2019-2020 about 59% of the undergraduate students at the school chose to take one or more online courses.
+If you are interested in distance education, be sure to check with the school since Iowa State does offer online classes for certain majors.
+To give an idea of how popular online courses are at the school, 96% of undergraduates took at least one course online in 2019-2020.

-Online courses are available at Wartburg, but you will need to check with the school to see if they are available for your field of interest.
-Of all the undergraduates enrolled at the school during the 2019-2020 academic year, around 66% took at least some of their classes online.
+Online courses are available at UNI, but you will need to check with the school to see if they are available for your field of interest.
+In fact, around 85% of the undergraduate population registered for at least one online class in 2019-2020.

-Central College did quite well in this year’s ranking of the best places for business students to get a bachelor’s degree.
-It came in at #6 on the list.
+With a ranking of #6, Central College did quite well on this year’s best schools for business students working on their bachelor’s degree.

 Luther is one of the schools on our list that is primarily online.
 Each undergraduate student at the school took at least one class online.

-Morningside College came in at #9 in this year’s edition of the ranking.
+Simpson College came in at #8 in this year’s edition of the ranking.

-NWC does have options available for those who want to take online classes.
-You will need to check with the school to see if they are available for your specific major.
-In 2019-2020 about 27% of the undergraduate students at the school chose to take one or more online courses.
+Morningside does offer online classes for certain degree levels.
+In 2019-2020 about 8% of the undergraduate students at the school chose to take one or more online courses.

 With a ranking of #11, Upper Iowa University did quite well on this year’s best schools for business students working on their bachelor’s degree.

-The average tuition and fees at UIU is $33,609.
-In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
+If you want to attend UIU, expect to pay an average of $33,609 in tuition and fees.
+Of course, this could be reduced if you receive financial aid.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $34,703 in student loans.

-The average tuition and fees at St. Ambrose University is $33,570.
-In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
+If you want to attend St. Ambrose University, expect to pay an average of $33,570 in tuition and fees.
+Of course, this could be reduced if you receive financial aid.
 On average, bachelor’s degree students take out $27,244 in loans while pursuing their degree.

 Loras does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $35,268.
 This amount may be reduced if you receive financial aid.
 Bachelor’s Degree recipients from Loras accumulate an average of $21,552 in student debt by the time they complete their degree.

-Loras does offer online classes for certain degree levels.
+You may have the opportunity to take online classes at Loras.
 Of all the undergraduates enrolled at the school during the 2019-2020 academic year, around 65% took at least some of their classes online.

-If you don’t receive financial aid, you can expect a bill for $23,666 to cover tuition and fees at Waldorf.
-The school does not offer an in-state discount.
+Waldorf does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $23,666.
+This amount may be reduced if you receive financial aid.
 Bachelor’s Degree recipients from Waldorf accumulate an average of $27,917 in student debt by the time they complete their degree.

-William Penn University did quite well in this year’s ranking of the best places for business students to get a bachelor’s degree.
-It came in at #16 on the list.
+With a ranking of #16, William Penn University did quite well on this year’s best schools for business students working on their bachelor’s degree.

 By the time they get their bachelor’s degree, students from this school have racked up an average of $31,426 in student loans.

-The average tuition and fees at UD is $36,010.
-In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
+If you don’t receive financial aid, you can expect a bill for $36,010 to cover tuition and fees at UD.
+The school does not offer an in-state discount.
 Bachelor’s Degree recipients from UD accumulate an average of $28,068 in student debt by the time they complete their degree.

 Coe College ranked #19 on this year’s list.

-With a ranking of #20, Briar Cliff University did quite well on this year’s best schools for business students working on their bachelor’s degree.
+Briar Cliff University did quite well in this year’s ranking of the best places for business students to get a bachelor’s degree.
+It came in at #20 on the list.

-If you want to attend Briar Cliff, expect to pay an average of $33,998 in tuition and fees.
-Of course, this could be reduced if you receive financial aid.
+Briar Cliff does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $33,998.
+This amount may be reduced if you receive financial aid.
 Bachelor’s Degree recipients from Briar Cliff accumulate an average of $23,123 in student debt by the time they complete their degree.

 Mount Mercy University ranked #22 on this year’s list.